Aqaba Fortress: Purpose

-The fortified structure was initially built as a khan (inn) for Muslim pilgrims from Egypt performing Hajj.
+The fortified structure was initially built as a khan (inn or caravanserai) for Muslim pilgrims from Egypt performing Hajj.
 In 1841 it came under Egyptian control and work was done to strengthen it as a military position, with the mission to protect the same pilgrimage route.

 Stages

 Archaeological investigations in the western part of the structure indicates at least seven stages of occupation.
 From the Umayyad period, mainly irrigation installations were found.
 This was followed by a first khan dated to the 13th century, which had the same basic alignment as the later castle.
-Thirdly, a 14th- or 15th-century khan was built, whose footprint corresponds generally to the current building.
-The last two stages correspond to the work mentioned in the two 16th-century inscriptions, one from the Late Mamluk and the other from the Early Ottoman period.
+Thirdly, a 14th or 15th-century khan was built, whose footprint corresponds generally to the current building.
+The last two stages correspond to the work mentioned in the two 16th-century inscriptions, one from the late Mamluk and the other from the early Ottoman period.
 The formerly polygonal towers facing eastwards were given a round shape after 1828.
-Shelling during the Great War brought down the west wall and the northwest tower, and in commemoration of the 1917 Arab victory, the old machicolation protecting the entrance is decorated by a panel bearing the coat-of-arms of the Hashemites.
+Shelling during World War I brought down the west wall and the northwest tower, and in commemoration of the 1917 Arab victory, the old machicolation protecting the entrance is decorated by a panel bearing the coat-of-arms of the Hashemites.